MislavJaksic/College-Labs/APR/Labs/Lab_5/README.md

 ## Lab Five

-Runge Kutta and trapezoidal method:
+Implemented both Runge Kutta and trapezoidal method which do the following:
 * repeat:
     * increase time
     * approximate next state